joslarson/taktil/README.md

 ## Initializing the Session

 At this point we've defined our control layer, created some components, and assembled those controls and components into views.
-Now all that's left is to create our controller script's entry point where we will initialize our session.
+Now all that's left is to create our controller script's entry point where we will setup and initialize our session.

 ```js
 // src/index.js